Menu Home

 Tip 9: Buy local

-Enjoy foods and merchandise from our local and small business vendors at the airport.
+Enjoy foods and merchandise from local and small business vendors at the airport.
 They travel fewer miles to get to you.

 Tip 10: Fly nonstop if you have a choice